 How the Competition Works

-Each team represents their respective country and participates in a league structure of “Physics Fights.”
-Each Physics Fight includes three to four teams in a room, where they compete according to the IYPT structure.
-There are three roles that each team will have a turn at: Reporter, Opponent, and Reviewer (there is also a forth role: Observer, for occasions where four teams are present due to the nature of the league structure).
-There is a score multiplier of 3× for the reporting team, 2× for the opponents, and 1× for the reviewing team, each reflecting the importance of their respective role in the Physics Fight.
-In each Physics Fight, teams will have a shot at all three (or four) positions.
+Each team represents their respective country and participates in a league structure of “Physics Matches” (PM).
+Each Physics Match includes two to three teams in a room, where they compete according to a modified version of the IYPT structure.
+There are three roles that each team will have a turn at: Reporter, Opponent, and Reviewer.
+There is a score multiplier of 3× for the reporting team, 2× for the opponents, and 1× for the reviewing team, each reflecting the importance of their respective role in the Physics Match.
+In each Physics Match, teams will have a shot at all the positions.

-Presenting teams are given the option to reject problems in a Physics Fight.
-The first rejection comes without penalty; however, every subsequent rejection after that is at the expense of -0.8× on their score multiplier.
+Presenting teams are given the option to reject problems in a Physics Match.
+The first rejection comes without penalty; however, every subsequent rejection after that is at the expense of -0.2× on their score multiplier.
 Penalties carry throughout the entire competition and do not renew every round.
-Thus, it is highly recommended that your team researches the solutions to at least four out of the five problems.
-Note that this applies to just both the regional and national competitions; the IYPT requires the completion of all 17 problems.
-The selection of the Canadian National Team for the IYPT is based on the overall highest-scoring team from both the regional and national competitions.
+Thus, it is highly recommended that your team researches the solutions to as many of the ten problem as possible.
+The IYPT requires the completion of all 17 problems.
+The selection of the Canadian National Team for the IYPT is based on the team score and the result of the individual selections.

 Finally, the jury gives scores out of ten to each of the teams.
-The teams then rotate so that by the end of the Physics Fight, each team has received scores for all three roles.
+The teams then rotate so that by the end of the Physics Match, each team has received scores for all three roles.
 The scores are ultimately used to determine the winners.
-If the winning national team has less than 5 students, an arrangement must be made for the number of students in that team in order to reach five, perhaps through selecting the best performing students from the second team.
-This team will then be given the opportunity to proceed to the international competition, the IYPT, in July.

 For more details regarding how the competition works such as rules and regulations, how to prepare, and how the competition is scored, please refer to the Rules and Regulations.
-Additionally, IYPT has released a IYPT_2018_reference kit to guide students along on their research.
+Dr. Ilya Martchenko from the IYPT also annually releases a reference kit to guide students along on their research.

-Please register at the CaYPT 2018 page.
+Please register at the CaYPT 2019 page.
 There, you will need to enter details for all of your team members.
-There is a registration fee of $125 per team.
+There is a registration fee for the team.
 We will have to verify that the registration fee has been paid within 48 hours after your form submission, or the cheque be postmarked for your registration to be complete.
 Failure to complete any of the required sections or illegible entries will cause delays in the registration process.
 Please note that the registration fee cheque must be mailed to STEM Fellowship, 24 Weatherstone Cr.
 Toronto, ON, M2H 1C2.

 Additionally, we require the name and contact details of a supporting adult who will accompany you on the day of the competition and will verify the information in the registration.
-This person must be the Team Leader, and must be an adult with adequate physics knowledge (usually a physics teacher) who will be able to coach the team.
+This person must be the Team Leader, and preferably be an adult with adequate physics knowledge (usually a physics teacher) who will be able to coach the team.
 We suggest that the Team Leader fills in the form and makes the payments through the PayPal system, or mails the cheque to the STEM Fellowship mailing address on behalf of the student team.
 Meanwhile, the Team Captain will be the main contact for the team.
 While it is recommended, it is not required for all team members to be from the same school.
+If students wish to participate but couldn’t form a team, please contact the CaYPT Organizing Committee at email@example.com.
+The Committee will match students with similar needs to form a team.

 The judges of the competitions will be faculty members from various fields of physics who can volunteer their time.
 Judges are preferable faculty members or post doctorate associates.
 We are hoping that our academic partners can support us in inviting more judges to the regional and national event.
 Graduate students and educators with a degree in physics are also encouraged to reach out to us!

-For each Physics Fight, five jurors are required, meaning that there would be at least ten to fifteen jurors required for each regional competition (based on the number of simultaneous physics fights going on), for each regional competition.
+For each Physics Match, five jurors are required, meaning that there would be at least five jurors for every three participating teams, for each regional competition.
 The priority would be to get faculty members from each host university, but as that may not be possible for some places, graduate students in fields of physics may also be allowed to participate as jurors.
-Jurors would have to go through an orientation about the structure of IYPT Physics Fights and the scoring criteria, with support from previous IYPT team leaders and observers who have attended past competitions.
+Jurors would have to go through an orientation about the structure of IYPT Physics Fight and the scoring criteria, with support from previous IYPT team leaders and observers who have attended past competitions.
 Jurors would have to declare any conflict of interest with participating teams.

 CaYPT National Camp

 The placements are determined by the accumulation of points system.
-The team with the highest total sum of points will receive the gold medal award, the runner-up will receive the silver medal award, and the third-placing team will receive the bronze medal award.
-In case of ties, the number of fights won as well as the juror’s decisions will be considered.
+The teams ranked in the top 15% receive the gold medal and first place certificate, the next 15% of the teams receive silver medal and second place certificate, and the next 20% of the teams (rounded up) will receive the bronze medal and third place certificate.
+In case of ties, both teams will be awarded the higher award.

 Sending the Team